 For example, at Harvard Business School (HBS) — one of the most selective schools in the country— the GPA for admitted students in the class of 2024 averaged 3.7.
 That doesn’t necessarily mean that prospective students with lower GPAs won’t be considered for admission.
 If your application tells a story that showcases your leadership and makes you stand out from your peers, you’ll have a solid chance.
 Karla Cohen, one of Fortuna’s resident Harvard MBA experts and former assistant director of career services at HBS, explains how and shares her top five tips in “How to Get into Harvard Business School.”

-When GPAs fall into the territory of 2.99 or lower, the admissions challenges rise and opportunities at some schools may narrow.
-You will find business schools who accept candidates with 2.5 GPAs, and in some cases, top schools will consider candidates with GPAs at 3.0 and below.
+When GPAs fall into the territory of 2.99 or lower, the admissions challenges rise, and opportunities at some schools may narrow.
+You will find business schools that accept candidates with 2.5 GPAs, and in some cases, top schools will consider candidates with GPAs of 3.0 and below.

 How Important is the GPA for Business Schools?